Parent & Family Support Signposting

 If you are unhappy about anything and would like to talk to someone please call 0800 11 11.
 There are people there all the time to listen to you.

-Information about Childre's Centes is Sandwell is available by clicking here.
+Information about Sandwell Family Hubs can be found by clicking here.

-Children's centres are the delivery mechanism for the Family Offer in Sandwell.
+Sandwell Family Hubs are growing to offer more support and services to help families thrive.
 The aim of the service is to deliver better outcomes for children and their families.
-The service provides timely and co-ordinated support to children, young people and families with additional needs to prevent their problems from escalating.
+The service provides timely and co-ordinated support to children, young people and families to prevent their problems from escalating.

 Home-Start is a local community network of trained volunteers and expert support helping families with young children through their challenging times.
 We are there for parents when they need us the most because childhood can’t wait.

-Furher information about services available can be found on the website: www.home-start.org.uk.
+Further information about services available can be found on the website: www.home-start.org.uk

 You will find the details of your most local Home Start service on the website above or by telephoning 0116 464 5490.